emilychhun/challenge9readme/demo/DemoREADME.md

   ## Description

-  🔍 This is a command-line application that runs with Node.js that dynamically generates a README.md file based on input about your project.
+  🔍 is is a command-line application that runs with Node.js that dynamically generates a README.md file based on input about your project.
 Check out the ExampleREADME.md in th

   *The what, why, and how:*